 Using previous work, you have found optimal carrier gas flow.
-Set the flow to this value and modify temperature to have a minimum 5 of values (from 120°C to 200 °C).
-Inject the sample at different temperatures, plot chromatograms, and measure half-width.
+Set the flow to this value and modify the temperature to have a minimum of 5 values (from 120°C to 200 °C).
+Inject the sample at different temperatures, plot chromatograms, and measure half-widths.
 Fill out the Excel sheet.

-Interpret the results on the different graphs with your knowledge from the course.
+Exhaustively interpret the results on the different graphs with your knowledge from the course.